Comfort food that’ll leave you fulfilled: Zosui Japanese rice soup

 - Mushrooms (any type)

 - Bean sprouts

-You can add pickled vegetables and fermented kimchi, too, for a richer flavor.
+You can add pickled vegetables and kimchi too, for a richer flavor.

-If you really DO have a cold or flu, add some fresh grated or pickled ginger to boost the immune system.
+If you really DO have a cold or flu, add some fresh grated or pickled ginger to boost your immune system.